Learning Spatiotemporal Chaos Using Next-Generation Reservoir Computing: Discussions and Conclusions

+We emphasize that parallel machine learning architectures provide high-efficiency prediction of high-dimensional spatiotemporal dynamical system.
+Partitioning the learning system is small subsystems, each of which can be predicted using a smaller ML model unit, provides better predictions and is less computational expensive than using a single model to predict the entire system.

+In our proposed method, we maximize the parallelism and let each parallel ML model unit predict a single variable of the system.
+Thus, there are as many parallel units as the number of predicted variables in the system (here the slow variables of the Lorenz96 model).
+Furthermore, this parallel approach lends itself to parallelization methods using graphical processor units or multi-processor computer clusters.

+We show that our parallel scheme composed by independently trained NG-RCs outperforms a non-parallel model composed by a single larger NG-RC.
+For the higher dimensional Lorenz96 system addressed in this work ($L=36,I=J=10$), the parallelization provides a $\sim 1.4\times10^3$ improvement factor in the computational cost while obtaining similar prediction accuracy using 25 times smaller training data set than the non-parallel architecture.
+We further decrease both training data and computational cost by another factor of $\sim L$ by addressing the system translational symmetry, which is sometimes present in spatiotemporal systems with cyclic boundary conditions.

+We also predict the dynamics of lower-dimensional Lorenz96-like models to compare our results to previous research.
+We demonstrate that our method is more accurate, or can be training with less data and computational cost, or both.
+For the extended Lorenz96 with $L=I=J=8$, we show that our parallel approach obtains similar results to a traditional RC implemented by Chattopadhyay {\textit{et al.}} \cite{Chattopadhyay2019}, but with a computational cost up to $\sim 2.1\times10^4$ smaller using up to $1.2\times10^2$ less training data.
+When considering the translational symmetry, these numbers improve by another factor of 10.
+Chattopadhyay {\textit{et al.}} also implement a deep learning network for this problem, but the deep learning method demonstrates no accuracy improvement and requires more computation time.

+We also use our approach to predict the Lorenz96 system for $L=40,I=J=0$, where we obtain better results with a training data set up to $10^3$ times smaller and computational costs up to $2.4\times10^5$ smaller than parallel implementations of traditional RCs implemented by Vlachas {\textit{et al.}} \cite{vlachas2019}.
+We also obtain better results than parallel implementations of traditional RCs implemented Platt {\it{et al.}} \cite{Platt2022} using up to $4\times10^2$ times less training data and a computational costs up to $5.6\times10^3$ smaller.

-To given an absolute scale for the computational cost for our approach, we produce the results for this paper using Python 3.7.6, NumPy 1.19.15 and scikit-learn 0.24.2 on an x86-64 CPU running Windows 10.
+The low computational cost, less training data requirement and fewer optimizable parameters of the NG-RC in comparison to other ML approaches allow us to implement our parallel architecture in a standard desktop computer and obtain sub-seconds training and prediction times.
+To give an absolute scale for the computational cost for our approach, we produce the results for this paper using Python 3.7.6, NumPy 1.19.15 and scikit-learn 0.24.2 on an x86-64 CPU running Windows 10.
 For the results presented in Figs. \ref{fig:TrainingALLNG-RCs} and \ref{fig:Training1NG-RC}, the computation time for training all $L=36$ NG-RCs with $M=1,000$ data points is $55 \pm 1$ ms while the runtime for predicting one time step is $394 \pm 3$ $\mu$s, or $10.9 \pm 0.1$ $\mu$s per spatial location per step.